Pixailz/ak_script/README.md

 # ak_script
-Some useful ak script used in CTF
+Some usefull ak script used in CTF